Call us today!

 Day 10: Strahan/Gordon River Cruise (BLD)

-Departing Queenstown this morning, we travel through the ghost towns of Linda and Gormanston and cross Lake Burbury, and take a short walk to the delightful Nelson Falls.
-Next, a visit to The Wall in the Wilderness, a fascinating, one of a kind masterpiece of art.
-The Wall is a work in progress depicting the history of the region beautifully carved in stretch of Tasmanian timbers.
-We take a break at Derwent Bridge for lunch before following the Lyell Highway through trout lakes, mountains, gorges and the Wild Rivers National Park.
+We continue to follow the Lyell Highway through trout lakes, mountains, gorges and the Wild Rivers National Park.
 Passing through Tarraleah Gorge, you’ll be fascinated by the site of early hydro-electric installations.
 Our final wilderness delight is a visit to the iconic Russell Falls at the Mount Field National Park.
-The coach will then travel to Hobart for our final two nights at Wrest Point Casino.
+The coach will then travel to Hobart for our final two nights, staying in spacious Studio Apartments at The Old Woolstore Apartment Hotel.

-Day 12: Salamanca Markets (BD)
+Day 12: Salamanca Markets /Botanical Garden (BD)

 Day 13: Hobart—Auckland (B)